GoldenSoldierQC/Privacy-First-Log-Clusterer/README.md

 --sanitize          # Censors PII (emails, IPs, etc.) in all reports --export-registry   # Exports a 'registry.json' for auditing --threshold N       # Similarity threshold (default: 6).
 Lower to be stricter.

+This code is released under a "Source Available" model (similar to the Business Source License).

+✅ You are free to use, copy, and modify this tool for your own personal projects, internal company use, or for testing.

+❌ You cannot use this code to create a competing commercial product (e.g., you can't sell your own "Log Censor" service based on this code).